kmac/mlbv-archived/README.md

 #### Fetch

-In these examples the game is save to a .mp4 file in the current directory.
+In these examples the game is save to a `.ts` file in the current directory.

     mlbv --team tor --fetch
     mlbv --yesterday -t tor -f recap --fetch   # fetch yesterday's recap